 The structure of the fish-bone is simple:

-- 1) The head of the fish is always the precisely defined fundamental problem (effect of the failure).
+- 1) The head of the fish is always the precisely defined fundamental problem.
 Important as always: the precise problem description is inevitable.

 - 2) After stating the fundamental problem, we go along the spine of the fish.
 The spine will be the manifold link between the cause categories and the fundamental problem.